scrapinghub/splash/docs/install.rst

 .. warning::

-    Folder sharing (``-v`` option) doesn't work on OS X and Windows (see https://github.com/docker/docker/issues/4023).
+    Folder sharing (``-v`` option) may still have issues on OS X and Windows (see https://github.com/docker/docker/issues/4023).
-    It should be fixed in future Docker & Boot2Docker releases.
-    For now use one of the workarounds mentioned in issue comments or clone Splash repo and customize its Dockerfile.
+    If you have problems with volumes, use workarounds mentioned in issue comments or clone Splash repo and customize its Dockerfile.

 Building Local Docker Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~